miguelcerqueiradarriba/drl-bananas/Report.md

 ### Rainbow
 In this algorithm, we merge all the algorithms saw previously!

+For this agent, I used the followed hyperparameters:
+- Replay buffer size: 1e5
+- Minibatch size: 64
+- Discount factor (gamma): 0.99
+- Soft update of target parameters (TAU): 1e-3
+- Learning rate: 5e-4
+- Target update frequency: 4
+- Number of episodes: 2000
+- Steps for each episode: 1000
+- Epsilon start: 1
+- Epsilon end: 0.01
+- Epsilon decay: 0.995

 Let's see the performance.
 ```
 Starting training with all-mixed-strategies agent (Rainbow):
 Episode 100	Average Score: 0.60